Buenos Aires, Argentina

 Entrance is via a soaring four-storey-high atrium.
 Full-height glazing fills the space with natural light and creates a visual connection with the adjacent park, and four tiers of office levels step back to create a sequence of stepped internal terraces.
 The office floors are connected by top-lit circulation routes and punctuated by two large landscaped patios.
 The workspaces are open, the majority are naturally lit and visible, helping to improve communication between departments and promote a sense of community.
 The generous floor plates are based on an eight-metre grid, which allows for a wide variety of layouts – the building was originally commissioned as the headquarters for Banco Ciudad, and the inherent flexibility of its design has enabled a seamless conversion into government offices.
 Further facilities include a café and a 300-seat wood-panelled auditorium, which can be used for local events.

-The design incorporates a number of sustainable features and targets LEED Silver accreditation.
+The design incorporates a number of sustainable features and has been certified LEED Gold.
 These include utilising the exposed thermal mass of concrete soffits with chilled beams for cooling; and reducing energy demands through shaded facades, which are oriented according to the path of the sun, and by encouraging natural ventilation.

 Area: 32 000 m²